Coliving Is Like Dorm Life for Grownups — And It Can Help You Save Money

 There are multiple ways property owners are creating these communal living opportunities.
 Sometimes it’s a large single-family home broken into several units.
 In other cases, it’s a vacant apartment building or commercial space that’s been renovated to accommodate coliving tenants.
 Developers are also building communal housing from the ground up.

-Do a Google search for coliving in your city to discover what may be available or is planning to come to your region.
+Do a Google search for coliving in your city to discover what may be available or is planned in your region.

 In St. Petersburg, Florida, where The Penny Hoarder is headquartered, a new coliving concept called Docked Living advertises rental rates starting at $550 per month, which is hundreds of dollars cheaper than other studio apartments in the city.

 Coliving arrangements often involve short-term leases so renters don’t have to be locked down too long if they change jobs or want to travel for a month or two.
-So when it’s time to move away, renters don’t have to face the steep expense of breaking a long-term lease.
+So when it’s time to move away, people in these communal living arrangements don’t have to face the steep expense of breaking a long-term lease.

 The flexible lease terms, low rental rates and included amenities are all reasons you might want to consider coliving if you’re trying to save money on housing.

 Added bonus: You don’t have to end up back in your childhood bedroom.

 Nicole Dow is a senior writer at The Penny Hoarder.